And God Created Woman (1956 film): Plot

 Juliette is a voluptuous 18-year-old orphan in 1956 Saint-Tropez, France.
 A hedonist, she makes no effort to restrain her natural sensuality – lying nude sunning in her yard, habitually kicking her shoes off and stalking about barefoot, and disregarding both societal conventions and the opinions of others.
 This causes a stir, attracting the attention of most of the men around her and infuriating the women.

-Sexually charged, she has been intimate with the much older, extremely wealthy Eric Carradine, who promises the bicycle-riding nymphet a new car for her favors.
+Sexually charged, she has been intimate with the much older, extremely wealthy Eric Carradine, who promises the bicycle-riding teen-ager a new car for her favors.
 He wants to build a casino in Saint-Tropez, but his plans are blocked by a small family-owned shipyard on the stretch of land he needs for the development.

 Antoine, the eldest of the three Tardieu brothers whose father had established the yard, returns from Toulon for the weekend to hear Carradine's proposal; Juliette is waiting for the tall, handsome catch to take her back to Toulon with him.
 His intentions towards her are purely physical, which get temporarily short-circuited when she overhears them, but he assuages her, promises he will meet her on the morning bus, has his way with her, then lets the bus drive right on past her anxious flagging.